uniformdev/uniformconf/README.md

 ### Configure environment variables

-- Copy .env.example to .env
+The project is already configured to use a sample Uniform project.
-- Configure your Uniform project
+Check out the [.env file](./.env) for instructions on how to use your own project instead.

 ### Install packages